Review by Woodrow Phoenix

 ‘The Lying Robot’ is a short tale about a mechanical boy programmed to always say the opposite of what is true.
 Every encounter he has with people leads to disaster but there is a sadly logical reason for this robot’s programming and Astro gets to the bottom of it.

-This is another solid collection of classic stories and it ends with a three-page strip by Tezuka explaining more about ‘Astro Boy’s origins and history’, to be continued in the next volume.
+This is another solid collection of classic stories and it ends with a three-page strip by Tezuka explaining more about ‘Astro Boy’s origins and history’, to be continued in volume 14.